The Battle of Saratoga was more than a battle. It was a series of month-long maneuvers that resulted in two battles:

-The commanding officers of the Continental Army were: Horatio Gates, Benedict Arnold, Benjamin Lincoln, Enoch Poor, Daniel Morgan and Ebenezer Learned.
-Horatio Gates had just replaced General Philip Schuyler who was blamed for the fall of Fort Ticonderoga to the British.
+The commanding officers of the Continental Army were Horatio Gates, Benedict Arnold, Benjamin Lincoln, Enoch Poor, Daniel Morgan, and Ebenezer Learned.
+Horatio Gates had just replaced General Philip Schuyler, who was blamed for the fall of Fort Ticonderoga to the British.

 He had been met with incredible opposition before the battle of Saratoga had taken place.
 Upon leaving Quebec and approaching Fort Ticonderoga and Fort Edward, General Schuyler had used scorched earth tactics on him to slow his march.

 To make matters worse for General Burgoyne, his Indian allies had grown restless and murdered the daughter of a loyalist family, Jane McCrea.

-In June of 1777 he set his plan into motion.
-Once his plan was set into motion General William Howe was to march his forces and meet up with Burgoyne.
+In June of 1777, he set his plan into motion.
+Once his plan was set into motion, General William Howe was to march his forces and meet up with Burgoyne.
 The pincer attack would crush the rebellion.

 Admiral Richard Howe and General William Howe had a different plan and received permission to execute their strategy from England.
-From the outset of the war the Howe's main focus was capturing colonies and restoring order to each one.
+From the outset of the war, Howe's main focus was capturing colonies and restoring order to each one.
 It was a slower process, but it seemed to have some success.

-With Howe out of the picture Burgoyne was then met with another setback at the Battle of Bennington.
+With Howe out of the picture, Burgoyne was then met with another setback at the Battle of Bennington.
 This battle would result in many of his men being captured and the loss of his Indian allies.

-Once Gates was in command the Continental forces began to rise based on many facts such as: the death of Jane Mcrae, local governors encouraging militia support, the success of the Battle of Bennington and Commander-in-chief George Washington sending many of his forces to Gates to keep Burgoyne in check.
+Once Gates was in command, the Continental forces began to rise based on many facts, such as the death of Jane Mcrae, local governors encouraging militia support, the success of the Battle of Bennington, and Commander-in-chief George Washington sending many of his forces to Gates to keep Burgoyne in check.

 Battle of Freeman's Farm

-This murder also ignited the colonists and General Horatio Gates had recruits pouring into fight the British.
+This murder also ignited the colonists, and General Horatio Gates had recruits pouring into the fight against the British.
 He also was left alone as General William Howe had found it pertinent to capture the rebel city of Philadelphia rather than support Burgoyne.

-Both had personalities that tended to clash and both always believed to be right and had a hard time taking counsel.
-Gates and Arnold disagreed with how the Saratoga campaign should be run and since Gates outranked Arnold his opinion would be the one to survive.
+Both had personalities that tended to clash, and both always believed to be right and had a hard time taking counsel.
+Gates and Arnold disagreed on how the Saratoga campaign should be run, and since Gates outranked Arnold, his opinion would be the one to survive.